ahdis/ch-ems/input/pagecontent/api.md

-CH ELM defines a RESTful Web API based on FHIR to enable a laboratory to send its reports.
+CH ELM defines a RESTful web API based on FHIR to enable a laboratory to send its reports.

 ### Scope
-The  Publish transaction passes a Publish Request from the Laboratory to the FOPH, providing the document directly as a FHIR Bundle.
+The Publish transaction passes a Publish Request from the laboratory to the FOPH, providing the document directly as a FHIR Bundle.

-After providing the document the Laboratory shall check through the API that the document has been successfully processed.
+After providing the document the laboratory shall check through the API that the document has been successfully processed.

 ### Actor Roles
 **Actor:** Laboratory